RiskMeasures

 CVaR(x̃ - 10, 0.1) # conditional value at risk

-Many methods methods VaR, CVaR, and EVaR also return additional statistics and values, such as the distribution that attains the risk value and the optimal β in EVaR.
-These are returned as named tuples.
+Most risk measure functions return tuples that include additional statistics and values.
+For example, this includes the distribution that attains the risk value and the optimal ERM-β in EVaR.

 Functions